A39 at Torridge Bridge

 What is phase 1 and phase 2?

-Phase 1 will carry out work to the Cornwall bound side of the highway.
-Following the completion of phase 1, the traffic management will be switched and phase 2 to replace the Barnstaple bound carriageway will commence.
+Phase 1 will carry out work to the Barnstaple bound side of the highway.
+Following the completion of phase 1, the traffic management will be switched and phase 2 to replace the Cornwall bound carriageway will commence.

 What traffic management will be used and when?

 We will maintain a 20mph speed restriction 100m either side of the works area on the Torridge Bridge.
-This will be in place 24 hours a day for the duration of the work from 2 January 2018 until the end of March 2018.
+This will be in place 24 hours a day for the duration of the work.

 Why night-time working?